musx-admin/musx/INSTALL.md

   - [Visual Studio Code](https://code.visualstudio.com/) with the [python extension](https://code.visualstudio.com/docs/languages/python)
   - [Pycharm](https://www.jetbrains.com/pycharm/) with the [free student license](https://www.jetbrains.com/community/education/#students).

-* You will probably want to be able to play midi files direectly from the terminal.  [fluidsynth](http://www.fluidsynth.org/) is a good choice, you can use [Homebrew](https://brew.sh/) to install it on mac, linux, and windows:
+* You will probably want to be able to play midi files directly from the terminal.  [fluidsynth](http://www.fluidsynth.org/) is a good choice, you can use [Homebrew](https://brew.sh/) to install it on mac, linux, and windows:

   ```
   $ brew install fluid-synth